Eldon Square Shopping Centre: Eldon Garden Shopping Centre

-On 26 June 2020, the majority owner and manager of Eldon Square, Intu, went into administration.
 In 2023, the Eldon Garden shopping centre was put up for sale priced at £4.95m.
 The sale was due to most of the internal retail units being left empty and the centre generating "essentially zero" net income for its London-based owners.
+(Note: Despite been accessible from within the Eldon Square Shopping Centre, Eldon Garden has always been independently operated.)
+Eldon Garden was acquired by M Core in April 2026.